Notice Regarding COVID-19

 - Covid-19 Participant Safety Precaution Measures

 Rules and Tasks for 2022 Winter have been fully updated.
 Task Rubrics will be available before the start of the event.

 Changes From The Summer Challenge

 We’ve made significant changes to the rules to accommodate the winter weather and location of this competition.
 The rules and tasks have been structured so a winterized version of the summer rover should be able to complete the tasks.

-The competition will have no overnight tasks, and no guaranteed overnight access to CIRC central at this time.
+The competition may have no overnight tasks, and no guaranteed overnight access to CIRC central at this time.
 Due to the time of year, tasks may still take place after dark.